-The Hudson Bay lowlands are part of a rich ecosystem teeming with wildlife … polar bears, beluga whales, splethora of migratory and shorebirds, I saw only 1 seal …
+The Hudson Bay lowlands are part of a rich ecosystem teeming with wildlife … polar bears, beluga whales, bald eagles, a plethora of migratory and shorebirds.
+Saw only 1 seal …

-Things that I wasn’t able to fit in during my 5 days in Churchill
+Things that I wasn’t able to do to in my 5 days in Churchill

 - Prince of Wales Fort

 - Hike to the Ithaca